Automatic operations

 Reversal operation

-Reversals are managed automatically by Payment Terminal Application as part of application protocol handling.
-This minimizes the risk of discrepancies between Payment Terminal Application and the Host while dealing with communication issues.
+Reversals are managed automatically by the Payment Terminal Application as part of application protocol handling.
+This minimizes the risk of discrepancies between the Payment Terminal Application and host when dealing with communication issues.

-Reversal records are created by Payment Terminal Application after sending a financial transaction online for authorization.
-The record is kept in memory until:
+The Payment Terminal Application creates reversal records after sending a financial transaction online for authorization.
+The reversal record is kept in memory until one of the following occurs:

-- The transaction is responded (either approved or declined)
+- We receive the transaction response (either approved or declined).

-- The reversal record is sent by Payment Terminal Application and successfully acknowledged by the host.
+- The Payment Terminal Application sends the reversal and receives successful acknowledgement from the host.

-- Explicitly deleted by the merchant (only in exceptional situations).
+- You delete the reversal record (only in exceptional situations).

 Cardholder language selection

-The language preference tag 5F2D is obtained in the response to the final EMV Application Selection.
-The languages encoded in tag 5F2D are described according to ISO 639-1.
-Note that ISO 639-1 does not distinguish the English varieties, therefore if the card preference is English, the variety of English to be used for the Cardholder interfaces is determined by parameter ENGVAR.
+The response to the final EMV Application Selection contains the language preference tag 5F2D.
+The languages in tag 5F2D are encoded according to ISO 639-1.
+ISO 639-1 does not distinguish between English varieties.
+If the card preference is English, the parameter ENGVAR determines the variety of English for cardholder interfaces.

-If tag 5F2D is present, the terminal presents the list of preferred languages in order of preference and filtered by the terminal supported languages (example, if the ICC supports French, English, Japanese and Chinese, and the terminal application supports French, English and Spanish, only French and English are displayed for selection).
+If tag 5F2D is present, the terminal presents the list of preferred languages in order of preference, filtered by the terminal-supported languages.
+For example, if the ICC supports French, English, Japanese and Chinese, and the terminal application supports French, English, and Spanish, the Payment Terminal Application displays French and English for selection.

-After the Cardholder selects a language, it only affects the cardholder related prompts and the Cardholder copy of the receipt.
-The merchant prompts and merchant copy of the receipt remain in the merchant choice of language (determined by LANG).
+The cardholder selection of a language affects the cardholder prompts and the cardholder copy of the receipt.
+Merchant prompts and the merchant copy of the receipt remain in the merchant's choice of language (determined by LANG).

-If only one ICC preferred language is supported by the terminal, it can be automatically selected without prompting to the Cardholder.
+If only one ICC-preferred language is supported by the terminal, the Payment Terminal Application automatically selects the preferred language without prompting the cardholder.

 Signature capture

-- 0=Do not suppress signature (if the CVM is signature the terminal will either prompt to capture it or print a line in the receipt).
+- 0=Do not suppress signature.
+If the CVM is signature, the terminal prompts to capture it or prints a line on the receipt.

 - 0=Do not prompt for signature on screen.
-If signature is required, the receipt will contain a line to be signed by the cardholder.
+If signature is required, the receipt contains a signature line.

 - 1=Prompt for signature on the screen.
-The signature image will be included in the merchant copy of the receipt.
+The merchant copy of the receipt includes the signature image.

 Duplicate check

-Duplicate checking prevents a customer from being charged twice for the same transaction and ensures the merchant is aware that the previous transaction and the current transaction have the exact same account number and amounts.
+Duplicate checking helps prevent a customer from being charged twice for the same transaction.
+Duplicate checking alerts the merchant when the previous and current transaction use the same account number and amount.

-The possible values for the DUPCHECK parameter are:
+The valid values for the DUPCHECK parameter are:

 - 0=Do not prompt